NietoDeveloper/CityInfoTravel/README.md

 ### Customizing Content

 City content can be customized by editing `ciudades.js`.
-Each city is represented by an object with properties such as `titulo`, `subtitulo`, `parrafo`, and `precio`.
+Each city is represented by an object with properties such as `titulo`,

----